Alex Verdugo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.
+- The Athletics pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Athletics have a 6.06 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.07).

-- Blackburn (1-1) gets the starting nod for the Athletics in his eighth start of the season.
-He's put together a 4.86 ERA in 37 2/3 innings pitched, with 41 strikeouts.
+- Medina (2-7 with a 6.34 ERA and 58 strikeouts in 59 2/3 innings pitched) makes the start for the Athletics, his ninth of the season.

-- In his most recent time out -- out of the bullpen on Sunday, July 9 -- the righty threw one inning against the Boston Red Sox, allowing two earned runs while surrendering three hits.
+- In his last appearance -- out of the bullpen on Friday, July 7 -- the right-hander threw six innings against the Boston Red Sox, giving up four earned runs while surrendering seven hits.

-- In eight games this season, the 29-year-old has amassed a 4.86 ERA and 10 strikeouts per nine innings, while giving up a batting average of .291 to opposing hitters.
+- The 24-year-old has an ERA of 6.34, with 8.7 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .272 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.